pymupdf/PyMuPDF/docs/document.rst

       A generator for a given range of pages.
 Parameters have the same meaning as in the built-in function *range()*.
 Intended for expressions of the form *"for page in doc.pages(start, stop, step): ..."*.

       :arg int start: start iteration with this page number.
-Default is zero, allowed values are -inf < start < pageCount.
-While this is negative, :attr:`pageCount` is added **before** starting the iteration.
+Default is zero, allowed values are -inf < start < page_count.
+While this is negative, :attr:`page_count` is added **before** starting the iteration.
       :arg int stop: stop iteration at this page number.
-Default is :attr:`pageCount`, possible are -inf < stop <= pageCount.
+Default is :attr:`page_count`, possible are -inf < stop <= page_count.
 Larger values are **silently replaced** by the default.
 Negative values will cyclically emit the pages in reversed order.
 As with the built-in *range()*, this is the first page **not** returned.
       :arg int step: stepping value.
 Defaults are 1 if start < stop and -1 if start > stop.
 Zero is not allowed.

       :returns: a generator iterator over the document's pages.
 Some examples: